Corpse decomposition: Wet environments

 Submersion in water typically slows decomposition.
 The rate of loss of heat is higher in water and the progression through algor mortis is therefore faster.
 Cool temperatures slow bacterial growth.
 Once bloat begins, the body will typically float to the surface and become exposed to flies.
 Scavengers in the water, which vary with the location, also contribute to decay.
 Factors affecting decomposition include water depth, temperature, tides, currents, seasons, dissolved oxygen, geology, acidity, salinity, sedimentation, and insect and scavenging activity.
 Human remains found in aquatic surroundings are often incomplete and poorly preserved, making investigating the circumstances of death much more difficult.

 If a person has drowned, the body will likely initially submerge and go into a position that has been named "the drowning position."
 This position is when the front of the body is face down in the water, with their extremities reaching down towards the bottom of the body of water.
 Their back is typically slightly arched down and inwards.
-This position is important to note as when this occurs in shallow water their extremities may drag across the bottom of the body of the water, leaving injuries.
-After death, when a body is submerged in water a process called Saponification occurs.
+In shallow water, their extremities may drag across the bottom of the body of the water, leaving injuries.
+After death, when a body is submerged in water, a process called saponification occurs.
 This is the process in which adipocere is formed.
-Adipocere is a wax-like substance that covers bodies created by the hydrolysis of triglycerides in adipose tissue.
+Adipocere, created by the hydrolysis of triglycerides in adipose tissue, is a wax-like substance that covers bodies.
 This occurs mainly in submersion, burial environments or areas with lots of carbon but has been noted in marine environments.